Frequently Asked Questions About the Study:

 In addition, on-farm economics plays a key role.
 Certified organic feed grains are expensive in the U.S. and Europe, and there are periodic problems with both supply and feed quality.
-For this reason, organic livestock producers strive to incorporate as much home-grown forage as possible in the diets of their animals.
+For this reason, organic dairy farmers strive to incorporate as much home-grown forage as possible in the diets of their cows.

-The cheapest pounds of weight gain for organic beef, lamb, and goat producers occur during the days when animals are getting all, or most of their daily feed rations from actively growing grasses and legumes.
-This is especially true on organic or grass-fed operations that have mastered intensive, rotational grazing systems.
+The cheapest pounds of milk produced on either conventional or organic dairy farms typically occur during the days when lactating cows are getting all, or most of their daily feed rations from actively growing grasses and legumes.
+This is especially true on organic or grass-fed dairy operations that have mastered intensive, rotational grazing systems.

-Q: Why do organic standards alter meat quality?
+Q: Why do organic standards alter milk quality?

-A: Hundreds of controlled experimental studies in the U.S. and Europe conclude that differences in theprofiles of organic and conventional meat are primarily driven by differences in what animals eat.
+A: Hundreds of controlled experimental studies in the U.S. and Europe conclude that differences in theprofiles of organic and conventional milk are primarily driven by differences in what lactating cows eat.